Criminal Defense Lawyers in Columbia, SC

 Should I give a statement?

-You should never give a verbal or written statement to law enforcement without consulting an experienced Columbia Criminal Defense Attorney.
-The best and top-rated criminal defense attorneys in Columbia SC agree that law enforcement officers are specifically trained in using interrogation techniques that elicit information from you.
+You should never give a verbal or written statement to South Carolina law enforcement without consulting an experienced Columbia Criminal Defense Attorney.
+The best and top-rated criminal defense attorneys in Columbia SC agree that law enforcement officers are specifically trained in using interrogation techniques that elicit information from you and that may harm your defense.
 To get this information, an interrogating investigator may claim he is just there to help you and just wants to get to the truth.
 In reality, they want you to give a statement that could be used to prove you were at the scene, involved in the act, or know pertinent information about the crime.

 How do I avoid giving a statement?

-What can an attorney do if I am being questioned or investigated?
+What can an attorney do if I am being questioned or investigated for crimes?